About the BSC Audit

 Comparing your company with others

-ELEXON have introduced the Audit Issue Peer Comparison to help Audit Parties compare their performance with other organisations operating in the same role.
-The results of each year’s Audit Issue Peer Comparison are published below
+Elexon have introduced the Audit Issue Peer Comparison to help Audited Parties compare their performance with other organisations operating in the same role.
+The results of each year’s Audit Issue Peer Comparison are published below.

 *Please note that only Parties/roles that were audited will be included in this Peer Comparison.